The 434 bus outside the train station

 A single ticket (from Sintra Station to Pena Palace) is €3.90, but you may also acquire the hop-on-hop-off ticket for €6.90.
 The “hop-on-hop-off” name is misleading -- it is NOT a 24-hour ticket with unlimited rides -- it only allows you to complete the station-to-station route.
 Example: You board the bus at Sintra Station, get off at the Moorish Castle, then either walk or take another 434 bus up to Pena Palace, then take another 434 from Pena Palace back to the station, all with one hop-on-hop-off ticket.
 It’s still worth getting the hop-on-hop-off ticket, as it comes out cheaper than two single tickets.

-There is also a “turístico diário” ticket (a “day tourist ticket”) for €15.10 that allows unlimited rides on all Scotturb buses on the day of purchase.
+There is also a “turístico diário” (a “day tourist ticket”) or "Hop On Hop Off All Buses" ticket for €15.10 that allows unlimited rides on all Scotturb buses on the day of purchase.
 That includes not just the 434 bus, but also the 435 to Monserrate Palace, and the 403 to Cabo da Roca and Cascais, all departing from outside Sintra station, plus the buses to the beaches departing from Portela de Sintra station not very far.

 All tickets are purchased from the bus drivers, except for the “Train & Bus” ticket.